2b2tInfo/magma/README.md

 # Hyper-V
 vagrant init lavabit/magma; vagrant up --provider hyperv
 ```
-This [link](https://atlas.hashicorp.com/lavabit) is broken but will be kept if it gets fixed.
+This [link](https://atlas.hashicorp.com/lavabit) *contained* the pre-configured images but is now broken but is kept if it gets fixed.

 # Tarball Contents